tpayne/lang-examples/nodejs/genai/openai/chatbot/README.md

 * Listing repos owned by a user
 * Listing the files in a repo
 * Downloading a repo or part of a repo
+* Creating repos
+* Creating branches
+* Uploading code to repos

+This can be used to work with the bot to generate code and commit it to repos.

 Automated Code Reviews
 ----------------------